theworkisthework/terraForge/docs/terraForge-user-guide.md

 - Optimised: `logo_opt.gcode` / `logo+2_opt.gcode`

 When exporting by colour, filenames use a colour-based prefix such as `color_hex-ff0000.gcode`.
 Hatch-only colour exports use `hatch_<colour>.gcode`.

+When exporting by SVG layer, filenames are based on the source import name plus the layer name so layers from different imports remain distinct.

 ### G-code Header